 2. Which three details from your wedding were your favorites?

-4. Give us the one moment from your wedding that you can’t stop thinking about.
+3. Give us the one moment in your wedding day you can’t stop thinking about.

 Reading my vows.
 Dan and I decided to write our own vows, and although, I was very reluctant at first because I was nervous, I am so glad that we did.
 I’ll remember that moment forever.